 What is the Junior League of Cleveland Scholarship Fund?

-The JLC Scholarship Fund was initiated in our 2003-04 Season with a fundraising campaign.
+The Junior League of Cleveland Scholarship Fund was initiated in our 2003-04 season with a fundraising campaign.
 The goal was to help non-traditional women students.
 Specifically, we wanted to help women whose educational paths had been interrupted by lack of opportunity and hardship but who had found a way to resume their education and needed financial assistance to realize their potential and improve their lives.
-In our 2010-11 Season, the scholarship program expanded to also help women who had been placed in a foster care system.
+In our 2010-11 season, the scholarship program expanded to also help women who had been placed in a foster care system.

 Today, a committee oversees the program and selects scholarship recipients annually.
 The committee is comprised of Active and Sustaining members; and, they review anywhere from 40 to 100 applications per year.
 Thus far, we have supported the educational dreams of 53 women.